alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/gflownets25/slides/continuous-gflownets-20250925.md

 - The theory of GFlowNets _can_ be generalised to continuous (and hybrid) state spaces:
     - We can achieve sampling proportional to a reward function.
-    - The common losses used for discrete GFlowNets (flow matching, detailed balance and trajectory balance) can be adapted to continuous GFlowNets.o
+    - The common losses used for discrete GFlowNets (flow matching, detailed balance and trajectory balance) can be adapted to continuous GFlowNets

 --